nguyenhuy0905/rare/README.md

 ![CLI example](https://github.com/user-attachments/assets/22b5dc13-9d71-4690-b8f9-46f16790f38f)

 ## TODO

-- Add the remaining notations: yay i got it done.

-- More graceful error handling:
-  - There's a lot of panicking.
-Need to chop down probably half of those.

 - Develop some more notations:
   - Hat (^).
 This one is simpler: just don't creep up a character when the